 Sources of Caffeine

 Caffeine is not just found in coffee and tea.
-It is in energy drinks, coke and other fizzy drinks, chocolate products and even green tea.
+It is also found in energy drinks, coke and other fizzy drinks, chocolate products and even green tea.
 It is also found in several painkillers, diet pills and medications for colds.
-So it is easy to see how your caffeine levels can add up throughout the day without you even realizing.
-Some brands of decaffeinated coffee and tea have been found to contain some caffeine.

-The good news is that there are good alternatives to caffeinated drinks.
-Rooibos is a naturally caffeine-free tea, rich in antioxidants and high in many vitamins and minerals.
-So as well as being good for your sleep it has a beneficial effect on the immune system and general health.
+The good news is that there are great alternatives to caffeinated drinks.
+Rooibos is a naturally caffeine-free tea which is rich in antioxidants.
+It is also high in many vitamins and minerals.
+So as well as being good for your sleep it can actually have a beneficial effect on the immune system, and on your general health.